navcoin/NavHub/content/news/2018-07-25-new-knowledge-base-article-testing-navcoin-core.md

 <https://discord.gg/FrK5dUP>

 Remember that anyone can get involved in testing too.
-Head over to GitHub to familiarise yourself with the development platform and to see what’s going on.
+Head over to GitHub to familiarise yourself with the development platform and see what’s going on.
 There could be a Pull Request you could review or a new version of NavCoin software to download, run, and comment on.

 <https://github.com/NAVCoin>